mattburke1999/KeyboardGames/next steps.md

 - If validation fails:
     - Rejects the submission.
     - Flags the user account for review (e.g., logging the event for manual or automated analysis).

+# SKINS
+- points awarded from games
+- skins will be unlockable with points

+# NEW GAMES
+- stay on the path
+    - screen will have a cross on it, the path which the dot can travel
+- shaky dot
+    - the dot will shake around a few pixels

+- ### categories
+    - existing ones will be timed
+    - new: untimed/complete the steps

 # ADs
 - localstorage will hold 2 values: currentPage, and adHasRun